Electrical bonding: TT Systems and Residual-Current Devices

+Relationship Between Bonding and Grounding

+Electrical bonding pairs with grounding to ensure effective and proper fault protection.
+Electrical bonding works by connecting parts of the electrical system that are conductive to allow for them to be at the same electrical potential.
+Grounding works upon this electrical bonding by creating a permanent neutral path that allows for any fault current to flow to the earth.
+This would reduce the risk of there being drastic changes in voltage difference which creates a hazard.
+With the combination of proper electrical bonding and grounding, it decreases the overall risk of any electric shock or fault currents from harming a human.

-Equipotential bonding
+Equipotential Bonding

 Equipotential bonding involves electrically connecting metalwork so that it is at the same voltage everywhere.
 Exact rules for electrical installations vary by country, locality, or supplying power company.

+Equipotential Bonding in Buildings

+Example of an equipotential bonding bonding diagram that is used in a building to show components connected to a common grounding point.

 Equipotential bonding is done from where the distribution wiring enters the building to incoming water and gas services.
 It is also done in bathrooms where all exposed metal that leaves the bathroom including metal pipes and the earths of electrical circuits must be bonded together to ensure that they are always at the same potential.
 Isolated metal objects, including metal fittings fed by plastic pipe, are not required to be bonded with the exception of construction utilizing metal stud work and framing seen in many taller condominium, apartment, and office/commercial construction.

+Single Point Grounding

+Multiple methods are used to perform protective grounding and bonding such as single point grounding and bracket grounding.
+Single point grounding consists of installing a grounding point that is central between the conductors, the system, and the ground creating an equipotential zone.
+It is often considered a preferred method in protective grounding and bonding due to the ease of installation.

+Bracket Grounding

+Bracket grounding consists of installing two different grounds that are in opposite locations of the work site.
+It tends to add more complexity in grounding and creating an equipotential zone.
+The complexity in bracket grounding increases the importance to properly install grounding points to ensure workers are kept safe in the work area.

+Bonding vs Grounding

+What makes bonding different than grounding is bonding works to conjoin separate metal parts into one in order to create a pathway that allows for fault current to flow to an established ground.

-Aircraft electrical bonding
+Aircraft Electrical Bonding

 In aircraft, electrical bonding prevents static electricity build-up that can interfere with radio and navigational equipment.
 Bonding also provides lightning protection by allowing the current to pass through the airframe with minimum arcing.
 Bonding prevents dangerous static discharges in aircraft fuel tanks and hoses.